 ✓ Taster days take place for Year 6 pupils. ✓ Year 6 teachers share information about all pupils with Head of Year 7. ✓ Secondary School teachers visit to meet with the children. ✓ A structured summer term transition is in place between year groups.
-'Moving up day' across the whole school. ✓ Afternoon introduction meetings with parents/carers joining the school in Reception. ✓ Informal transition meetings between class teachers. ✓ Mixed year group classes.
-Reception staff. ✓ A key worker is nominated at the Secondary School and the pupil is introduced during taster sessions. ✓ The SENDCo from Secondary School attends Annual Reviews and TACs. ✓ The class teacher and/or SENDCo communicates information via telephone or email if appropriate. ✓ The SENDCo communicates with external agencies and settings any children with SEND attend.
+'Moving up day' across the whole school. ✓ Afternoon introduction meetings with parents/carers joining the school in Reception. ✓ Informal transition meetings between class teachers. ✓ Mixed year group classes. on staff. ✓ A key worker is nominated at the Secondary School and the pupil is introduced during taster sessions. ✓ The SENDCo from Secondary School attends Annual Reviews and TACs. ✓ The class teacher and/or SENDCo communicates information via telephone or email if appropriate. -- --